eigenein/blitz-dashboard/src/crawler/README.md

 ## Tuning

 Wargaming.net API is limited at 20 requests per second for a server-side application.
-For the optimal performance try and utilise 19-20 RPS for the crawler service.
-There's a few parameters to tune:
+For the optimal performance try and utilise 19-20 RPS for the crawler service by increasing the `--n-buffered-batches` option until you hit the maximal RPS without getting `REQUEST_LIMIT_EXCEEDED` errors.

-### `--n-buffered-batches`

-Defines a number of buffered batches of accounts – these are [`account/info`](https://developers.wargaming.net/reference/all/wotb/account/info/) calls with up to 100 accounts used to check their last battle timestamps.

-The more – the better, unless you start getting `REQUEST_LIMIT_EXCEEDED`.

-### `--n-buffered-accounts`

-For those accounts which last battle timestamp has changed, the crawler does a couple of more calls: [`tanks/stats`](https://developers.wargaming.net/reference/all/wotb/tanks/stats/) and [`tanks/achievements`](https://developers.wargaming.net/reference/all/wotb/tanks/achievements/).
-This option defines for how many accounts these calls get buffered.

-The more – the better, unless you start getting `REQUEST_LIMIT_EXCEEDED`.

 ## «Cold» start